 Tips for finding your USP

-If you’re having a hard time identifying your unique selling proposition, use the following tips for help.
+If you’re having a difficult time identifying your unique selling proposition, use the following tips for help.

 - Think about what your customers value and how you help them get those things.